Ready to take the next step and start a business? Unsure of where to begin?

 Basic Legal Requirements

 Making sure you start your business off on the right legal footing is essential for saving you time and money.
 First, you’ll need to register your business name.
 A Small Business BC Business Advisor can simplify this process by reviewing your choice and filing your request on your behalf.
 If your gross annual revenue exceeds $30,000, you’re required by law to register your business for GST.
-We can help with that.
 If you are selling products you will need to register to collect PST.
 Find out more here.
 Our Start Smart Seminar Series explains, in easy to understand instruction, the legal requirements you need to be aware of including WorkSafeBC, intellectual property and insurance legalities.

 Market Research allows you to understand the interests and opinions of your customers, as well as the strengths and weaknesses of your competitors.
 Want to know if there’s a demand for your product or service?
 Our Market Research expert can prepare a customized research reports.
 We can also produce detailed prospect lists, or help you understand the data with a one-on-one market research advisory session.
 We also host regular seminars and webinars on how market research can help your business.